mail us | mail this page

 Open Source LDAP Projects

-Where OpenLDAP was once the only Open Source LDAP system available this is no longer the case.
-There is now the Fedora Directory Server, another University of Michigan derivative, OpenDS a Sun led Java LDAP implementation, and ApacheDS (Apache Directory Server) another java based LDAP project.
+OpenLDAP (originally based on the University of Michigan code base) used to be the only Open Source LDAP system available - this is no longer the case.
+There is now 389 Directory Server (the ex-Fedora Directory Server), another University of Michigan derivative, OpenDJ (a fork of OpenDS a Sun-led Java-based LDAP implementation which now appears inactive), and ApacheDS (Apache Directory) another Java-based LDAP project.
 All appear excellent projects and together with OpenLDAP provide an embarrassment of riches in the Open Source LDAP space - driving forward capabilities, features and functionality.

-In our view the presence of multiple projects can do nothing but good to move forward wide scale implementation of directories.
-We have elected to document ApacheDS in this guide as being representative of the second generation of LDAP servers and with, in our view, some unique capabilities that may point a way forward in this space.
+In our view the presence of multiple projects can do nothing but good to move forward wide-spread implementation of directories.
+We have elected to add documentation on ApacheDS (in addition to the OpenLDAP information) in this guide as being representative of the second generation of LDAP servers and with, in our view, some unique capabilities that may point a way forward in this space.

 Note: If you don't like what we say we would prefer you just clicked away from this page and write us off as hopeless cases but if you feel you must contact us - because we misunderstood something or overlooked something - there are two links on every page by which you may do so.
-We will respond in the same spirit in which you write to us.
+We will respond in the same spirit in which you write.

 OpenLDAP is widely regarded as the reference implementation and is historically based on the original University of Michigan code base.
-It has been substantially upgraded, re-structured and changed over the years.
+The original code base has been substantially upgraded, re-structured and changed over the years.
 It is written in C and consequently, in our view as C guys, will always run faster than Java based implementations.
 We may be proven wrong over time on this (with Java compilers etc., etc.) but we doubt it.
-OpenLDAP until fairly recently (2.3ish) was focussed on standards implementation and devoted few resources to operational capability.
+Others will argue that as CPU resources increase this is a factor of declining importance, yet others will argue that I/O performance is the real limiting factor in all cases.
+OpenLDAP until fairly recently (2.2ish) was focussed on standards implementation and devoted few resources to operational capabilities.
 Things are changing significantly with features such as run-time configuration, improved replication and even multi-master capabilities (2.4+).
-OpenLDAP is however complicated to configure and operate especially if you are trying to integrate into a heterogeneous AD environment.
-The project has a disconcerting habit of changing everything with every release.
+OpenLDAP, because it does almost everything defined in the standards, can be complicated to configure and operate - especially if you are trying to integrate into a heterogeneous AD environment.
+The project has a disconcerting habit of changing things with every release.
 A config file that loaded without a problem in version x, croaks in version y and the revised version croaks again in version z.
 This is in marked contrast with software such as Apache where configuration tranquility seems to reign supreme.
-Nevertheless it remains our position that for large scale implementations where sufficient operational resources (people/skill) are available and where operational resources are an issue it will remain the implementation of choice and will probably run like the wind on (relatively) modest resources.
+Nevertheless, it remains our position that for large scale implementations where sufficient operational resources (people/skill) are available and where operational resources are an issue it will remain the implementation of choice and will probably run like the wind on (relatively) modest hardware resources.

 We are not big Java fans - seeing it as having the worst characteristics of C++ without pointers (that is meant to be a humorous statement in case you are entirely devoid of a sense of humour - remember, or feel pity if you must, we are C - and Ruby - guys).
 Java is, however, a very productive language and virtually ubiquitous which means that significant amounts of functionality can be written very quickly and can be run on virtually any platform out of the box - as long as you are prepared to overlook its more modest (vs C) run-time performance and huge memory footprint.
 Both of the newest Open Source LDAP entrants (OpenDS and ApacheDS) have elected to use Java.